rtomrud/tagtoname/README.md

 # tag "Opening", it will be renamed to "Philip-Glass-Opening.mp3".
 tagtoname -k file.mp3

-# Dry run, output what would happen if we were to rename all files in a folder.
+# Dry run, output what would happen if we were to rename all files in a directory.
-tagtoname -n folder/*
+tagtoname -n directory/*

 # Rename a file using a custom separator.
 # For example, if the file has the "artist" tag "Debussy" and the "title" tag
 # "Reverie", the file will be renamed to "debussy/reverie.mp3" (since the
-# separator is "/", the folder "debussy" is created if needed).
+# separator is "/", the directory "debussy" is created if needed).
 tagtoname -s / file.mp3

 # Rename a file using specific tags.